 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients given antianxiety medications.
-Antianxiety medications are prescribed to residents experiencing depression or anxiety.
+This is the percentage of residents who were given antianxiety drugs.
+These medications are given to patients experiencing depression or anxiety.

 Managing Depression Among Residents